GUIDE ON JONGOMERO CAMP IN TANZANIA

 Cyril Christo & Marie Wilkinson, Conservation Photographers, Authors & Wildlife Documentary Producers - USA

-SAFARI TRIP IDEA FOR JONGOMERO CAMP IN RUAHA TANZANIA
+SAFARI BOOKING TRIP IDEA FOR JONGOMERO CAMP IN RUAHA TANZANIA

 When staying at Jongomero Camp in Ruaha, we recommend combining it with offbeat parks in Southern and Western Tanzania such as Selous or Katavi ending with a chimpanzee trekking safari at Gombe or Mahale.